Reviews You Can Rely On

 Expensive

-The SanDisk Extreme Portable V2 stands on top of the podium in the realm of external SSDs.
+The SanDisk Extreme Portable V2 stands on top of the podium in the realm of external solid state drives (SSDs).
 During our speed assessment, this device showed superior results to any other model in our review.
-If you're looking for a hard drive that you can travel with or throw in a laptop bag, the V2 is a solid option — it's one of the most compact and lightest versions we've seen.
-This model even has an integrated hoop on the device's body to attach a carabiner or clip.
-The rubber coating on the device's casing adds a degree of shock protection while helping to keep the drive from slipping around during use.
+If you're looking for a lightning-fast hard drive that you can travel with or throw in a laptop bag, the V2 is a solid option — it's one of the most compact, lightweight, and rugged models we've seen.
+It features an integrated hoop on the device's body to attach a carabiner or clip, and our testers noted that “this radical little hard drive can be clipped to just about anything while adventuring.”
+The device's casing features an added bonus in the form of a rubber coating, which provides an extra degree of shock and water protection while preventing it from slipping during turbulent transport.

-We didn't find many flaws with the SanDisk Extreme Portable V2 during testing, but we must note that it's expensive.
+We didn't find many flaws with the SanDisk Extreme Portable V2 during testing, but our team remarked that “its capabilities are reflected in its price tag”.
 A one-terabyte model will already put a dent in your wallet, but if you're searching for a two or four-terabyte version, be prepared to drop extra funds for the added memory capacity.
-Still, we often find that in the tech world, if you want the best, it will cost you.
-This is the best external SSD that we've seen to date.
-If it's not within budget, check out the more affordable Western Digital Elements.
-Although the performance isn't as top-of-the-line, this device has plenty to offer for the price.
+If you want storage on a budget, you'll have to switch over to an HDD, like the Seagate Portable.
+Still, we often find that in the tech world, if you want the best, it will cost you, and the SanDisk Extreme is the best external SSD that we've seen to date.

 Best Overall External HDD